 Completely Free to Use

 Medium is completely free to use.
-No hidden fees or upgrades needed.
+No hidden fees or upgrades needed, making it a truly free blog site.

 When you publish on Medium, you’re writing to an audience that already exists.
 You don’t necessarily have to compete with SEO masters on Google for your content to reach an audience.